jimmyjames/justdocs/content/usage/code-blocks.md

 ## Supported languages

-PrettyDocs includes all of the standard languages supported by highlight.js, as well as Groovy, Go, and YAML.
+JustDocs includes all of the standard languages supported by highlight.js, as well as Groovy, Go, and YAML.

 If you need additional languages, simply [configure and download](https://highlightjs.org/download/) a custom version, and replace the `themes/hugo-pretty-docs/static/js/highlight.pack.js` file with your downloaded version.